Frequently Asked Questions

 In conclusion, you can really learn to play guitar on any of the three guitars discussed above.
 For most students, Pfluger-Rock suggests either a steel string acoustic guitar or an electric guitar.
 Some classical guitar teachers in town may prefer or even require that you have a nylon string guitar.
 Although some of our teachers have strong backgrounds in classical guitar, none of the teachers at Pfluger-Rock requires that you have a classical guitar.
 We recommend you avoid learning to play on a 12-string guitar because they require a great deal of hand strength to play and are much more cumbersome to play than a standard 6-string guitar.
 7-string guitars are typically used by advanced players that have in interest is specific types of heavy rock and jazz music.
 Flying V guitars are difficult to play sitting down.
 We do not recommend those types of guitars for beginning lessons.

 No, unless you have already been playing a left handed guitar for a while, we recommend a standard right hand guitar for left handed students.

-Pfluger Rock School of Music for quality and affordable music lessons, guitar lessons, piano lessons, voice lessons and more in Round Rock and Pflugerville, Texas.
+Pfluger Rock School of Music for superior music lessons by University trained instructors for guitar lessons, piano lessons, voice lessons and more in Round Rock and Pflugerville, Texas.